 There are many things that can cause TMD, including:

 Believe it or not, there is a place for BOTOX in dentistry!
-BOTOX has been used for countless other uses in medicine including headache relief.
+BOTOX can be used for many purposes in medicine including headache relief.
 When your jaw muscles are strained, they contract.
-This contraction leads to muscle spasm, pain and soreness, as well as a buildup of lactic acid and other waste metabolites.
+This contraction may lead to muscle spasms, pain and soreness, as well as a buildup of lactic acid and other waste metabolites.
 BOTOX injections can help prevent the muscles from tensing excessively around your jaw line.

 All services provided by general dentists: Dr. Young and Dr. Goldfedlt and Dr. Barikani